Devolutions/doc/docs/en/server/dwl/devolutions-web-login-user-interface/index.md

 * the ***Recent*** tab, where you can find a list of the entries that you recently used.
 * the ***Password Generator*** tab, where you can create a strong and secure password for a new account.

-See our [Side menu](/server/dwl/devolutions-web-login-user-interface/side-menu/) topic for more information on each of the tabs.
+See [Side menu](/server/dwl/devolutions-web-login-user-interface/side-menu/) for more information on each of the tabs.